Rollers vs turbo trainers: which is better?

 Beginner's guide to riding the rollers

-Traditionally, rollers have been very simplistic, you can pick up a set from about £150 but the resistance levels are limited, meaning that efforts far above 120/150 per cent of FTP can be difficult to sustain.
-Most pairs of rollers don't have any form of connectivity to be used with training apps.
+Traditionally, rollers have been very simplistic, you can pick up a set from about $170 / £150 but the resistance levels are limited, meaning that efforts far above 120/150 per cent of FTP can be difficult to sustain.
+Previously most pairs of rollers didn't have any form of connectivity to be used with the best indoor training apps for cycling.

-However, rollers are coming of age - the Elite Arion Digital Smart Rollers (RRP £500) use Ant+ as well as Bluetooth Smart and can withstand up to 1100 watts or replicate gradients of 20 per cent.
+However, there are a couple of 'smart' bike rollers options now - the Elite Arion Digital Smart Rollers use Ant+ as well as Bluetooth Smart and can withstand up to 1100 watts or replicate gradients of 20 per cent.

-He added: “It's not just the muscles getting a better work out than on a turbo.
+He added: “It's not just the muscles getting a better work out than on an indoor bike trainer.
 On rollers your balance and proprioception also get honed during your session, as your body naturally enters an unconscious competence phase and your muscle memory takes over.”

 Pros of rollers